 Founded in 1477, Uppsala University is the oldest university in Scandinavia.
 In the 18th century the University became famous mainly through its achievements in the natural sciences.
 Since 1901, six Nobel prizes have been awarded to researchers at Uppsala University.
-Since World War II, the University has become a large modern university and is counted among the most prominent universities in the world.
-In fact, they recently ranked among the world's top 200 universities (#87) and they are currently ranked #27 in Europe (The World University Rankings, 2011).
-Today the university has more than 35,000 students who are studying or carrying out research in the fields of theology, law, medicine, the humanities, the social and behavioral sciences, economics, mathematics, the natural sciences, and engineering.
+Since World War II, the University has become a large modern university and is counted among some of the most prominent universities in the world.
+In fact, they recently ranked #93 among the world's top universities (The World University Rankings, 2017).
+Today the university has more than 40,000 students who are studying or carrying out research in the fields of theology, law, medicine, the humanities, the social and behavioral sciences, economics, mathematics, the natural sciences, and engineering.

 The International Student Guide (opens as PDF) contains information about university life and other topics of interest, and students may also wish to look at the Uppsala PPT to learn more.
 Students with disabilities should review the Uppsala services here, to be sure of the accommodations available.
-UR student Olivia Barnum is currently (spring 2017) serving as a blogger while studying abroad at Uppsala.
+UR student Olivia Barnum served as a blogger while studying abroad spring 2017 at Uppsala.
 Read more about her exciting experiences here!

 Uppsala does offer an International Buddy Programme, and we highly recommend that you apply for a buddy.
 More information and an application can be found here.
 Also, students will definitely want to join one of the 13 student Nations while studying at Uppsala.
 Click on the link for more detail.